 Archive for the 'For Sellers' Category

 I thought I would post an email I sent today to show how we work at Valley Market Real Estate.
-I made a few redactions to protect identities but otherwise this is just a copy and past of an email sent just a few minutes ago.
+I made a few redactions to protect identities but otherwise this is just a copy and paste of an email sent just a few days ago.

 I viewed your house with XXXXXXX.
 It was good that I did.
 I was in your house just once quite a few years ago.
 It is certainly a unique Alaskan house.